lukastk/maths-notes/misc/excess deaths.md

 As the basic reproductive ratio is both a function of the inherent infectivity of the pathogen, as well as the social contact structure of the susceptibles, $R_0$ has a lower value during lock-down.
 This is why there is often talk about "keeping $R_0$ below $1$" in the media.

 Estimates for $R_0$ of the COVID-19 virus vary from $1.4$ to $5.7$ [Ref: 1-4], outside of a lock-down.
 Using the conservative estimate of $R_0 = 1.4$, we can estimate the herd immunity criterion to be $h \sim 28.7\%$.
 This would mean approximately $19$ million of the UK's $66.65$ million inhabitants would have to be infected for herd immunity to be reached.
+This is a lower-bound.

-Current estimates
+Current estimates from SAGE suggest that 4% of the population have been infected with the coronavirus as of the 27th of April.
+Based on the previous calculation, this would leave us witha

 References: